Evan Lloyd (rugby union, born 2001)

 Evan Lloyd (born 28 December 2001) is a Welsh professional rugby union player who plays as a hooker for United Rugby Championship club Cardiff and the Wales national team.

 Early life

 While a pupil at Stanwell School, Lloyd played youth rugby for Penarth RFC, originally as a back row.
 He captained the Penarth U14 team, where he played alongside future Cardiff teammate Mason Grady.
 A member of the Cardiff Rugby academy, Lloyd played for Cardiff U16 and U18, as well as Pontypridd RFC and Cardiff RFC.
 During his time in the academy, Lloyd converted to hooker.

 Club career

 Ahead of the 2023–24 United Rugby Championship season, Lloyd signed a first team contract.
 He made his first appearance in a preseason fixture against the Scarlets.
 He made his league debut against the Bulls on 10 November 2023.

 Lloyd signed an extension with Cardiff on 26 January 2024, shortly after his first international call-up.
+He signed a further extension on 31 March 2026.